Bachelor of Midwifery

 About this program

-You will learn from expert midwives in this degree that blends online learning with one-two-week intensive block on campus each trimester.
+You will learn from expert midwives in this degree that blends online learning with two-week intensive block on campus at the commencement of each trimester.
 You will also take part in extensive clinical placements and regular clinical tutorials supported by a Practice Lecturer.

 You will learn in midwifery laboratories that simulate the clinical environment and undertake midwifery clinical experience through professional practice placements in allocated health services involving morning, evening and night shifts.
 You will be prepared as a midwife who is technically competent and deeply woman-centred with sound clinical judgement.